-An RIA must test their P&Ps and current controls to determine if they remain adequate and efficient.
+An RIA must test its P&Ps and current controls to determine if they remain adequate and efficient.
 It is not enough to assume that the P&Ps remain sufficient because without testing, how will an RIA determine if everything is working properly?

 For example, if the RIA is charging different fee structures for different clients, and a client is inadvertently charged incorrectly, this could create significant civil and regulatory liability for the RIA, including the aforementioned penalties from the SEC, as well as possible legal action from the client.

-To identify whether the RIA’s advisory billing function is working properly, the RIA should be testing their advisory billing on a rolling basis and documenting the tests throughout the year.
+To identify whether the RIA’s advisory billing function is working properly, the RIA should be testing its advisory billing on a rolling basis and documenting the tests throughout the year.
 This way the RIA is ensuring that its P&Ps are either continuing to remain adequate or identifying issues with the P&Ps so that they can be amended, and additional controls can be implemented in a timely manner.